MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/register-with-azure.md

 ### Upgrade Arc agent on cluster servers

 To automatically update the Arc agent when a new version is available, make sure the servers for the cluster check for updates in Microsoft Update.
-Make sure Microsoft Update is correctly configured.
+See the steps under [Microsoft Update configuration](/azure/azure-arc/servers/manage-agent#windows-agent) to make sure Microsoft Update is correctly configured.

 1. Select the option to "Install Updates" (6):